Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

     so I have strikethrouged that and changed it to "by the matrix.org team".
     * Typing this it looks like this blogpost predates the demote of Synapse, but I wish to stay up-to-date with this post.
+    * I am also noting that `m.room.retention` doesn't persist across room upgrades and linking to the Element-meta issue on self-destructing/disappearing messages to not be confused with retention.
+    * Oh and reply fallbacks leaking previously encrypted messages too.